barentsen/fsspec-monitor/README.md

 Summary: fetched 10488720 bytes (10.00 MB) in 1.36 s (7.37 MB/s) using 2 requests.
 ```

 Success!
-We were able to verify that `astropy` is able to extract data from a 213 MB file without downloading the entire object.
+We were able to verify that `astropy` is able to extract data from a 213 MB FITS file without downloading the entire object.